kackey0-1/ml_handson/docs/GCPMLEngineer/4_ml_techniques.md

 One-Hot Encoding simply creates a sparse matrix with values that indicate the presence(or absence) of each possible value.
 <img src="https://s3.amazonaws.com/media.whizlabs.com/learn/36.png">

+One-Hot encoding is a method used in feature engineering for obtaining better regularization and indepnendence.

 ### Feature Crosses
 Feature Crosses creates a new feature created by joining or multiplying multiple variables to add further predictive capabilities, such as transforming the geographic location of properties into a region of interest.
 - this will add non-linearity